 You should normally hold a bachelors degree from a UK university (or equivalent), or have experience in this field.
 If you are a non-graduate we suggest that you contact us for advice before registering on your first module.
 Your spoken and written English must be of an adequate standard for postgraduate study.
 If English is not your first language, we recommend that you will need a minimum overall score of 6 and minimum score of 5.5 in each of the four components: reading, writing, speaking and listening under the International English Language Testing System (IELTS).
-Please see the IELTS website for details.

 Months of entry